mavceleb/mavceleb_baseline/README.md

 ## Evaluation Protocol
-The aim is to study the impact of language on speaker recognition and face-voice assoication methods.
+The aim is to study the impact of language on face-voice assoication methods.
 For this we train a model X on one language (English) then test on same language (English) and unheard language (Hindi).
 Similarly we train a model Y on one language (Hindi) then test the model on same language (Hindi) and unheard language (English) as shown in figure below.
 It is also important to note that the test identities are also unheard by the network meaning the test set is disjoint from the train network.
 For example: v2 has 84 identities both having English and Hindi voice samples.
 We have separated 6 identities for test set while leverage reamining for training the model.<br>

 <p align='center'>
   <img src='https://github.com/mavceleb/mavceleb_baseline/blob/main/images/eng_heard.JPG' width=40% height=40%>